monsoonmaelstrom/book2/book2.md

 Things that need to happen:

+1. Hazel confronts Davy tells the others to leave, but Giorgi says they should stay
+2. The bit about the goblin and his gold and all the other bits
-5. Go talk to Alexandria
+3. Go talk to Alexandria
-6. Peter double agent???
+4. Peter double agent???
-7. Get captured
+5. Get captured